Frequently asked questions for current HDR students.

 Yes.
 You may just need to approach them differently than you would have before.
 Instead of a meeting in person the meeting should be held using Zoom (guides on using Zoom are available).

-Note that if you change your candidature to half-time or take COVID-19 Special Leave in response to the impact of COVID-19, your milestone due dates will automatically be extended.
+Note that if you change your candidature to half-time or take Leave of Absence in response to the impact of COVID-19, your milestone due dates will automatically be extended.
 If an additional extension is needed, as always, please request that your supervisor send an email to email@example.com indicating how much additional time is needed.

 How do I submit forms?